RajaRakoto/react-boilerplate/README.md

 - 🖥️ Ungit for version control (git) with a GUI
 - ⚡ Use Vite for lightning fast HMR (hot reload)
 - ⚡ Optimized build by Vite
+- 🩷 Sass extends CSS with features like variables, nested rules, mixins, imports, inheritance, built-in functions, and more ...

+> You can customize your website faster with [PLUM](https://github.com/RajaRakoto/plum), a mixins toolset powered by SASS.
+Quickly produce consistent, scalable CSS output, regardless of project size.

 ---